 - 1.1 An outline application to erect up to 45 dwellings, including affordable housing on the site of the former Ysgol yr Hendre Primary School, Caernarfon.
 Matters such as landscaping, elevations, plan and scale have been retained for consideration in a reserved matters application.
 The proposal can be split as follows:- - Building up to 45 dwellings with nearly 50% being affordable housing and those houses will include social rented housing provided by a registered social landlord CCG in this case.
-There will be a variety of houses to comprise 10 two-bedroom houses, 10 three-bedroom houses and 2 four-bedroom houses (private housing) with 4 two-bedroom bungalows, 2 three-bedroom bungalows, 8 two-bedroom houses, 7 three-bedroom houses and 2 four-bedroom houses (social rented housing). - A new access will be created off the unclassified county highway (Ffordd Eryri) approximately half way down the site. - Updating the existing access in the north-western corner of the site to serve three houses. - Provision of public amenity spaces within the northern section of the site together with a space in the south-eastern corner of the site. - Parking spaces partly within the curtilage of the dwellings and partly outside to provide community parking. - General landscaping within the site and on its periphery to include trees, shrubs and gardens. - 1.2 As part of the application the following information was submitted:- - A planning support statement that assesses the proposal within the context of relevant local and national planning policies and guidelines. - Transport Impact Assessment - Arboriculture Assessment - A community and language statement. - Desk-top Archaeology assessment together with trial trenching trial trenching. - Ecological report. - 1.3 The application site is located within an established residential area and within the Caernarfon development boundary as included in the Gwynedd Unitary Development Plan (GUDP).
+There will be a variety of houses to comprise 10 two-bedroom houses, 10 three-bedroom houses and 2 four-bedroom houses (private housing) with 4 two-bedroom bungalows, 2 three-bedroom bungalows, 8 two-bedroom houses, 7 three-bedroom houses and 2 four-bedroom houses (social rented housing). - A new access will be created off the unclassified county highway (Ffordd Eryri) approximately half way down the site. - Updating the existing access in the north-western corner of the site to serve three houses. - Provision of public amenity spaces within the northern section of the site together with a space in the eastern corner of the site. - Parking spaces partly within the curtilage of the dwellings and partly outside to provide community parking. - General landscaping within the site and on its periphery to include trees, shrubs and gardens. - 1.2 As part of the application the following information was submitted:- - A planning support statement that assesses the proposal within the context of relevant local and national planning policies and guidelines. - Transport Impact Assessment - Arboriculture Assessment - A community and language statement. - Desk-top Archaeology assessment together with trial trenching. - Ecological report. - 1.3 The application site is located within an established residential area and within the Caernarfon development boundary as included in the Gwynedd Unitary Development Plan (GUDP).
 North of the site is the unclassified county highway (Cefn Hendre) with housing further away, east is the unclassified county highway (Ffordd Eryri) with the cemetery further away, to the south is Bryn Hyfryd housing estate and west are the housing estates of Llys y Foel, Llys Siabod and Llys Tryfan. - 1.4 The site measures approximately 1.4 hectares that now comprises of vegetation together with the foundations of the former primary school.
 It is fairly level with some gradient down towards the east and the former play field.
 A number of mature broad-leaved trees grow along the site's boundary with Ffordd Eryri and there are areas of scrubland within the site itself.

-PLANNING COMMITTEE DATE: 19/12/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 16/01/2017 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER CAERNARFON

-1.5 In accordance with the revised guidance of the Town and Country Planning (Environmental Impact Assessments) (Wales) Regulations 2016 there is no need any more to screen such a development as the site's area does not exceed 5ha, the proposal does not exceed 150 dwellings and does not include more than 1ha of development that it not a housing development.
+- 1.5 In accordance with the revised guidance of the Town and Country Planning (Environmental Impact Assessments) (Wales) Regulations 2016 there is no need any more to screen such a development as the site's area does not exceed 5ha, the proposal does not exceed 150 dwellings and does not include more than 1ha of development that it not a housing development. - 1.6 You are reminded that this application was deferred at the Planning Committee on 19.12.16 as written confirmation was received from Welsh Water stating that they were withdrawing their original objection to the proposal as they would now be bringing forward the Capital Investment Programme in order to speed-up the work to improve the foul water treatment works to increase its capacity to cope with foul water deriving from the application site.
+To this end, Welsh Water supports the application subject to including a condition in any planning permission regarding submitting a draining plan for the site.